Underneath It All: Chart performance

 "Underneath It All" peaked at number three on the Billboard Hot 100 for two weeks, becoming No Doubt's highest charting US single; "Don't Speak" had not been allowed onto the Hot 100 as it did not have a commercial single release.
 It was successful in mainstream music, topping the Top 40 Mainstream and reaching number two on the Top 40 Tracks.
 The single was also successful in the adult contemporary radio market, reaching number two on the Adult Top 40 chart with a 2004 re-appearance atop the Top 40 Adult Recurrents and peaking at number 27 on the Adult Contemporary chart.
-It had some crossover success on urban contemporary and Hispanic rhythmic stations, reaching the top 40 on the Latin Pop Airplay and Rhythmic Top 40 charts, and number 23 on the Latin Tropical/Salsa Airplay.
-The single fared poorer on the Canadian Singles Chart, where it peaked at number 35.
+It had some crossover success on urban contemporary stations, reaching the top 40 on the Rhythmic Top 40 chart.
+The single fared poorer on the Canadian Singles Chart, on which it peaked at number 35.

 "Underneath It All" debuted at number 18 on the UK Singles chart but was unable to reach a higher position.
-It was unsuccessful across Europe, only reaching the top 40 in Austria and Sweden.
+It was unsuccessful across mainland Europe, only reaching the top 40 in Austria and Sweden.
 On the ARIA Charts, the single peaked at number 28 and remained on the chart for seven weeks.
 In New Zealand, the single peaked at number eight for two consecutive weeks and stayed on the chart for over four months.